 ROBERT L. MEYERS is from Houston, Texas where he graduated from Spring Woods High School.
 He attended undergraduate school at Baylor University, receiving a B.A. degree in History.
 He is a 1980 graduate with a J.D. degree from Baylor University School of Law.
 Robert served as an assistant city attorney for the City of Waco from 1980-1986 where he worked primarily in the area of ad valorem taxation.
 His duties included the supervision of the collection of taxes for the City of Waco and the Waco Independent School District as well as representing the City in establishment and operation of Tax Increment Financing Districts and Tax Abatement Districts.

-Robert joined McCreary, Veselka, Bragg & Allen on January 1, 1987.
+Robert L. Meyers joined McCreary, Veselka, Bragg & Allen on January 1, 1987.
 Robert, as the managing attorney of the Waco office, represents various school districts, cities, counties and special districts in the collection of taxes.
 He also represents several appraisal districts in Central Texas.

 He is a frequent speaker for the Texas Association of Appraisal Districts, Texas Association of Assessing Officers, Tax Assessor-Collector Association and Texas Rural Chief Appraisers.